pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit register-stage >}}

-If you don't register the Stage (or any Sprites) with Pytch then they won't respond to any events (including the program starting), and they won't
+If you don't register the Stage (or any Sprites) with Pytch then they won't respond to any events (including the program starting), and sprites won't ever appear on the stage.

 ## Create our hero